rchrdwllm/predictive_healthcare_model/README.md

 ## Model Training

-The disease prediction model uses scikit-learn's RandomForestClassifier with hyperparameter tuning through GridSearchCV.
+The disease prediction model uses scikit-learn's LinearSVC classifier.
 The training process includes:

 - Feature selection from the symptom dataset
-- Label encoding for disease categories
-- Train/test splitting (80/20)
+- Train/test splitting (75/25)
-- Cross-validation for performance assessment
-- Hyperparameter optimization
 - Model evaluation using classification reports

 The model is trained to recognize patterns in over 100 different symptoms and associate them with specific diseases.
 This allows for accurate prediction even with partial symptom information.